 This tutorial will show you how to process a Varian DEPT spectrum.
 As you well know, the DEPT pulse program in Varian generates a stacked plot with four slices, acquired with phase of the last pulse equal to 45, 90, 90, 135 degrees.

-When you load this kind of spectra into Mnova, you will obtain something like this:
+When you load this kind of spectra into Mnova, you will obtain something like this (if in the Edit/ Preferences/NMR/Import' you have the VnmrJ DEPT processing unchecked):